mlverse/luz/README.md

 )
 ```

-Now that we have defined the Autoencoder architecture using `torch::nn_module()`,
-we can fit it using Luz:
+Now that we have defined the Autoencoder architecture using `torch::nn_module()`, we can fit it using luz:

 ```{.r}
 fitted <- net %>%